avvo/json_org_api_client/README.md

 ##### Specifying an HTTP Proxy

-All resources have a class method ```connection_options``` used to pass options to the JsonApiClient::Connection initializer.
+All resources have a class method ```connection_options``` used to pass options to the JsonOrgApiClient::Connection initializer.

 ```ruby
 MyApi::Base.connection_options[:proxy] = 'http://proxy.example.com'